 Publication Date: July 30, 2019

 Käsebier Takes Berlin

-by Gabriele Tergit, introduction and translated from the German by Sophie Duvernoy
+by Gabriele Tergit, translated from the German and with an introduction by Sophie Duvernoy

 An NYRB Classics OriginalIn Berlin, 1930, the name Käsebier is on everyone’s lips.
 A literal combination of the German words for “cheese” and “beer,” it’s an unglamorous name for an unglamorous man—a small-time crooner who performs nightly on a shabby stage for laborers, secretaries, and shopkeepers.
 Until the press shows up.